Patients who have capacity to decide

 If you assess that a patient lacks capacity8 to make a decision, you must:

-- be clear what decisions about treatment and care have to be made
+a. be clear what specific decisions about treatment and care need to be made

 Advice on children who lack capacity is in the section on neonates, children and young people.

 Legal proxies include: a person holding a Lasting Power of Attorney (England and Wales) or Welfare Power of Attorney (Scotland), a court-appointed deputy (England and Wales) or a court-appointed guardian or intervener (Scotland).
 Northern Ireland currently has no provision for appointing legal proxies with power to make healthcare decisions.

 Powers of attorney must be registered with the Offices of the Public Guardian in England and Wales and Scotland.
 Information is available on their websites.
 The role of the various legal proxies is explained in the codes of practice that support the relevant capacity laws – see the legal annex.